RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 An API has both a *dictionary* and a *rule book*: which actions you're allowed (and not allowed) to perform and how, which information you're allowed to ask and how often..

-We can think of natural languages (English, Chinese, etc.) as APIs.

-For example, if we need directions from the Tour Eiffel to the Louvre, we can use the *French people's API* to ask for that information.

-Using its dictionary, we can get the building blocks of our request, which we piece together following the instructions of a decent grammar book.

-> Excusez-moi, comment puis-je marcher d'ici au Louvre?

-The *French API* gives us several ways of expressing the same request (or **input**).

-However, it doesn't tell us much about the response (or **output**).
-In fact, it doesn't even guarantee that we're going to get a response at all.

-The French API is not as predictable as a Web browser's API.

-Experience tells us that we would likely get a satisfying response to our question above, however we won't get a friendly response if we were to ask a stranger for personal information, even though the *French API* has no explicit ban for that.

-> Excusez-moi, combien de fois avez-vous fait caca ce mois-ci?

 <!--A **dictionary** is part of a natural language's API.
 But a language is more than a dictionary of words.-->